Garden City Employees’ Retirement System v. Psychiatric Solutions, Inc.

 $65 Million Settlement Reached on the Eve of Trial

 On January 16, 2015, Robbins Geller obtained final approval of a $65 million settlement in the securities class action lawsuit Garden City Employees’ Retirement System v.
-Psychiatric Solutions, Inc., filed in the United States District Court for the Middle District of Tennessee before Chief Judge William J. Haynes, Jr. The settlement, which Judge Haynes described as a “highly favorable result achieved for the [c]lass” through Robbins Geller’s “diligent prosecution,” represents the third largest securities recovery ever in the Middle District of Tennessee and the largest in more than a decade.
+Psychiatric Solutions, Inc., filed in the United States District Court for the Middle District of Tennessee before Chief Judge William J. Haynes, Jr. The settlement, which Judge Haynes described as a “highly favorable result achieved for the [c]lass” through Robbins Geller’s “diligent prosecution,” represents the fourth largest securities recovery ever in the Middle District of Tennessee and the largest in more than a decade.
 The case was not settled until just days before trial and after Robbins Geller relocated a team of 19 attorneys and staff to Nashville, Tennessee to try the case.
 “This is an excellent recovery for the class in a contentious and difficult case,” said Robbins Geller partner Dennis J. Herman.
 “We were able to achieve this result only because we once again demonstrated that Robbins Geller is prepared to take these cases to a jury when necessary to obtain fair compensation to defrauded investors.”